Tiramisu-Compiler/tiramisu/README.md

 ## Building Tiramisu (Short Version)

-This section provides a short version of how to build Tiramisu.
-A more detailed version is provided below.
+This section provides a short version description of how to build Tiramisu.
+A more detailed description is provided below.

 #### Prerequisites
 ###### Required